benjamincrozat/content/posts/re-render-livewire-component.md

 }
 ```

-And here’s your parent component’s class:
+And here’s your parent component’s class, using the `Livewire\Attributes\On` attribute to let Livewire know it's waiting for a given event:

 ```php
 namespace App\Livewire;